gramener/comicgen/README.md

 If you know of any others, please [add a comment](https://github.com/gramener/comicgen/issues/26).
 We'll include them.

 We haven't yet found tools that expose an API.
 This should enable developers to integrate with existing tools and workflows, as well as build new ones.
 Hopefully comicgen will enable that.

+### Comics resources

+- [Teaching comics](https://www.cartoonstudies.org/teachingcomics/) has resources on teaching how to create comics

 <!-- end -->